 1/4 cup (60 mL) lime juice

 In medium pan, stir together sugar, water and corn syrup.
-Heat on medium, stirring once or twice, 10 minutes, or until golden brown.
+Heat on medium, stirring once or twice, 10 minutes, or until amber coloured.
 Stir in cream and salt.
 Remove from heat.
 Stir in lime juice.